MK2112/appimanage/README.md

 # appimanage

-A CLI tool for seamless integration and management of AppImage programs on Linux systems.
+A CLI tool for integration and management of AppImage programs on Linux systems.

 ## Features